 What should I expect will happen to my menstrual bleeding if I am taking norethindrone?

-If you take norethindrone at the same time each day in the dose prescribed by your clinician, your menstrual bleeding should become less and it may stop completely.
+If you take norethindrone at the same time each day in the dose prescribed by your clinician, your menstrual bleeding should become less, or it may stop completely.
 Some people on norethindrone continue to have monthly periods but the periods should be lighter and shorter.

 How is norethindrone acetate taken?